10 Hacks to Get Organized This Spring

 1. Get Rid of the Junk

 Have everyone in your home go through the things that you can’t take to the trash.
-Things like old electronics, small appliances, broken-down computer chairs, old cell phones, etc.
+Things like old electronics, small appliances, broken-down computer chairs, and old cell phones.

-Once you have everything gathered up, you can call a local junk removal company and have them come and pick it up.
+Once you have everything gathered, you can call a local junk removal company to have them pick it up.
 In our case, they came and looked at it to determine how much space it would take up in the truck, and that is how they figured out how much it would cost.
 However, different companies do things differently.
 You can also see if your city has a “junk day” where they will come and pick up whatever people leave at the curb.

 Another option would be if you have electronics that still work but are outdated, you could sell them for some cash.